Towards the Habitable Worlds Observatory: Visionary Science and Transformational Technology

 Description

-We are pleased to announce the inaugural open community conference for NASA's Habitable Worlds Observatory, to be held at the Johns Hopkins Bloomberg Center in Washington, DC, from July 28‐31, 2025.
+We are pleased to announce the inaugural open community event for NASA's Habitable Worlds Observatory, to be held at the Johns Hopkins Bloomberg Center in Washington, DC, from July 28‐31, 2025.
 This milestone event will bring together scientists, engineers, industry and community stakeholders to propel the development of HWO, a mission expected to usher in a new era of astrophysics discovery and address one of humanity's oldest questions "Are we alone?"

 The Habitable Worlds Observatory is NASA Astrophysics' next flagship mission, and builds on the heritage of the Hubble, Webb, and Roman Space Telescopes.
 It will deploy advanced ultraviolet, optical, and infrared technologies to identify potentially habitable worlds and analyze their atmospheres for signs of life.
 This same technology will empower astronomers to address fundamental, persistent questions in cosmology, galaxy evolution, the origins of elements, and our Solar System's place in the universe.